Numidian language

-Numidian /n(j)uːˈmɪdiən/ was a language spoken in ancient Numidia.
+Numidian (/n(j)uː.ˈmɪd.i.ən/, n(y)oo-MID-ee-ən) was an Afroasiatic language or dialect spoken in ancient Numidia.
 The script in which it was written, the Libyco-Berber alphabet (from which Tifinagh descended), has been almost fully deciphered and most characters (apart from a few exceptions restricted to specific areas) have known values.
 Libyco-Berber inscriptions are attested from the 3rd century BC to the 3rd century AD.
 As most surviving inscriptions are funerary steles with a simple format, only a few words have known meanings.
-The language can be confidently identified only as belonging to the Afroasiatic family, although it was likely part of the Berber languages, spoken at the start of the breakup of the Proto-Berber language, or possibly a sister branch to the modern Berber languages.
+The language can be confidently identified only as belonging to the Afroasiatic family, although it was likely part of the Berber languages, a part of a larger Libyco-Berber dialect continuum, precursor to the modern Berber languages, or possibly an extinct sister branch to the modern Berber languages.